telerik/blazor-docs/components/chart/types/waterfall.md

 * `Step`—Renders every n-th label, where n is the value (double number) passed to the parameter.
 * `Skip`—Skips the first n number of labels, where n is the value (double number) passed to the parameter.
 * `Angle`—Rotates the labels with the desired angle by n degrees, where n is the value passed to the parameter.
 It can take positive and negative numbers.
 To set this parameter, use the `< ChartCategoryAxisLabelsRotation />` child tag.

-To rotate the markers, use the `ChartCategoryAxisLabelsRotation` child tag and set its `Angle` parameter.
-It can take positive and negative numbers as values.

 ### Color